coupergateway/couper-examples/path-params/README.md

 ## Configuration
 The `path_params` [variable](https://github.com/avenga/couper/tree/master/docs#variables_conf) gets evaluated on client requests which matches an endpoint with a related parameter definition.
-An enpoint configured with `/my/{category}/view` will make the denoted part accessible under `req.path_params.category`.
+An enpoint configured with `/my/{category}/view` will make the denoted part accessible under `request.path_params.category`.

 ```hcl
 server "path-params-example" {